 Switzerland has excellent tap water thanks to its Alpine location and natural springs.
 60% of the drinking water in Switzerland is so pure that it’s provided to homes with little to no treatment.
 But even a country full of natural water resources faces the challenge of future water shortages.
 By 2050, most of the Alpine glaciers might completely melt away, making rainfall more extreme and leading to water scarcity.

-The current Swiss water footprint is at around 160 liters per person per day.
+The current Swiss water footprint is around 160 liters per person per day.
 This number is moderate compared to other countries, but it doesn’t include virtual water consumption.
 Virtual water consumption represents water used to produce goods.
 When this amount is included, daily water consumption increases to 4,400 liters per person.
 This number places Switzerland as a country with one of the largest water footprints.
 Wasser für Wasser (WfW) is a non-profit organization aiming to fix this issue.
-They have several projects encouraging tap water consumption instead of bottled water, and uses funds to improve water inequality.
+They have several projects encouraging tap water consumption instead of bottled water and using funds to improve water equality.

 9. Replace your old appliances

 One of the most impactful ways to reduce your carbon footprint happens to be the easiest to achieve: replacing energy-hogging old appliances with energy-efficient ones.
 To give an example, if more people in Europe switch to energy-efficient fridges, the whole continent can save up to 9.6 TWh of electricity per year by 2030.
 Put in perspective, this is enough energy to power every house in Lithuania.

 In the same vein, energy-efficient washing machines can help save up to 711 million cubic meters of water per year by 2030.
 Energy-efficient appliances also benefit your wallet.
 An A+++ fridge can help save up to CHF 234 in energy bills over the product’s 17-year lifetime.
 It’s truly a win-win situation.